metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Config\ProjectSettings
 ```

-This will add `Modules` to current session module path
+This will add all repository `Modules` to current session module path

 ## Commits and pull requests